PantelisAndrianakis/Breezy/README.md

 - **Regex Support**: Methods for regex matching, extracting matches as a list, and performing replacements.
 - **Time and Date**: Methods to get the current time in milliseconds and formatted time or date as strings.
 - **Random**: Easily generate random numbers with support for range-based random values.
+- **HTTP Operations**: Fetch data from a URL as a string or binary, simplifying web interactions.